Jain-Sunaina/-100-days-coding-challange/README.md

 Problem Statement: Insert element into sorted list Given a sorted list with an unsorted number e in the rightmost cell, can you write some simple code to insert e into the array so that it remains sorted?

+📌 Day 37: Quicksort 1 - Partition

+Problem Statement: The previous challenges covered Insertion Sort, which is a simple and intuitive sorting algorithm with a running time of .
+In these next few challenges, we're covering a divide-and-conquer algorithm called Quicksort (also known as Partition Sort).